Zoran Leković: 1957–77: Early life and teen sensation

 Born and raised in Belgrade, Serbia (then Yugoslavia), Lekovic began singing in Kolibri Choir in 1962 (at the age of 5).
 His first big solo performance with the choir was at Dom Sindikata.
 He performed alongside other stars including Arsen Dedić, Zdravko Colic, Indexi, Oliver Dragojevic, Lola Novaković etc.

 The performance caught the attention of the great composer of children's music entertainment, Aleksandar Korac.
-With this collaboration, he became one of Serbia's biggest ever pop sensations whilst still in his teens.
-With almost 1000 performances until 1977, performances at festivals, TV appearances, awards and accolades, and pop hits, he was easily one of Serbia's biggest ever pop sensations whilst still in his teens.
+With this collaboration, he became one of Serbia's biggest ever pop sensations while still in his teens.
+With almost 1000 performances until 1977, performances at festivals, TV appearances, awards and accolades, and pop hits, he was easily one of Serbia's biggest ever pop sensations while still in his teens.
 So famous was he that he also performed several times for Yugoslav president Tito (for example for Tito's birthday and during foreign delegation events).